 Todd, originally from Elmira, New York makes his home in Philadelphia, PA with his wife of 26 years, Lisa Helmel Thomas.
 They have four children, Lydia, Gabriela, Samuel and Noah.
 He earned a Bachelor of Music degree in Vocal Performance and a Master of Music degree in Opera Theatre for the Oberlin Conservatory of Music.

-Mr. Thomas is a frequent soloist for several high profile sacred institutions and internationally noted theologians and ministers, he encourages young singers to find a connection with their endowed musical gifts, and opportunities to connect spiritually within their personal faith disciplines.
+Mr. Thomas encourages young singers to find a connection with their endowed musical gifts as a guest master teacher and clinician.
 In addition to his active singing career, in 2013 he formed the Todd Thomas Music Scholarship.
 The scholarship awards cash prizes to deserving graduating high school seniors from Chemung County embarking on their college careers in the full time study of music based curriculum.